 Using Radcliffe’s concepts and drills we now train for speed by reinforcing sprint mechanics in our warm-up and then apply them in our workout using our Gopher Sled.
 We begin by using a sled with no load and making sure that our technique is solid.
 We focus on posture and push mechanics of the training.

 The Gopher Performance Yukon 2.0 Push/Pull Sleds help us tremendously as the athletes have to really push to get the sleds going.
 The sled isn’t overloaded to the point where the kids look like they are pushing a broken-down car, but it provides enough resistance to make our athletes push hard.
 That is our intended result.
-The WHY.

 With the help of Yukon 2.0 Push/Pull Sleds provided by Gopher Performance, we have taken this philosophy and found that the sleds offer a great way to align our girls with minimal resistance to practice this technique by pushing and marching.